 Design Thinking means we are going to gather a wider understanding about the user we’re trying to serve, instead of relying on assumptions.

-Our product teams observe real user behavior, test low fidelity solutions, and draw conclusions – again and again – about what customers want and need.
+Our product teams observe real user behavior, test low fidelity solutions, and draw conclusions – again and again – about what users want and need.

-They’re directly empowered to empathize with the customer by implementing these processes.
+They’re directly empowered to empathize with the user by implementing these processes.

 We can apply design thinking to any solution, hypothesis, or idea.

 If an existing product needs improvement, we’ll research the product and interact with it.
-We’ll make assumptions about what customers are experiencing and what problems they’re facing.
-And then we’ll watch customers interact with the product, asking them to share their own expectations of the product.
+We’ll make assumptions about what users are experiencing and what problems they’re facing.
+And then we’ll watch users interact with the product, asking them to share their own expectations of the product.

 This user observation must be inspired directly by empathy, and not by ego: This is not a product demonstration.
 When gathering information about user experience, it’s important to be the listener and not the driver.